 Explores the distribution of social, political, and economic resources in Canadian society, and the unequal access to these resources based on social class, race, ethnicity, gender, age, and region.
 Using a central theme based upon the concepts of class and power, the course examines specific issues such as the socio-economic bases of social inequality, ascription, and the consequences of poverty in Canada.
 Six credits.

-Note: Third year (300 level) and fourth year (400 level) courses require at least twelve credits in sociology below the third year level as a prerequisite, or the permission of the instructor.
+Note: 300- and 400-level courses require at least 12 credits in sociology below the 300 level as a prerequisite, or the permission of the instructor.
 SOCI 100 counts as six of these credits.

 300 Research Methods